fangwei123456/spikingjelly/docs/source/tutorials/en/ann2snn.rst

 Converting to spiking neural network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Conversion mainly solves two problems:
+Conversion addresses two problems:

-1. ANNs use Batch Normalization for faster training and convergence.
-Batch normalization normalizes activations to zero mean, which conflicts with SNN properties.
+1. ANNs use Batch Normalization to speed up training.
+It normalizes activations to zero mean, which conflicts with SNN properties.
 The BN parameters can be absorbed into the preceding parameter layers (Linear, Conv2d).

-2. According to the conversion theory, each layer's inputs and outputs must lie within [0, 1], which requires scaling the parameters (model normalization)
+2. According to the conversion theory, each layer's inputs and outputs must lie within [0, 1], requiring parameter scaling (model normalization).

 ◆ BatchNorm parameter absorption